haiku/website/content/blog/rajagopalan/2019-08-15_gsoc_2019_final_report.md

 > Github Practice

 So our code was like around 5 years old before I started doing it.
 After dusting I mean updating our fork with latest upstream code.
 Before doing any commits I had to have the latest code in my fork.
 At that point of time all I knew was push,pull,commit and soon realized these are not enough.
-Took a week 💪🏻to train myself with advanced git commands like rebase,cherry-pick and then tried on the big picture.
+Took a week to train myself with advanced git commands like rebase,cherry-pick and then tried on the big picture.

 To be honest I messed up the first time, Pulkomandy cleaned up my mess as usual and the saying **Second times the charm** is actually true.

 > A Minibrowser to satisfy our needs

 The compilation is done what now?
-A browser to test our stuff (even if we have nothing 🤣).
+A browser to test our stuff (even if we have nothing).
 I stole the design from HaikuLauncher( a testing browser that uses webkitlegacy ).
-Was just a basic browser with messed up schema but felt so happy that I have accomplished something 🥳.
+Was just a basic browser with messed up schema but felt so happy that I have accomplished something.

 https://github.com/RAJAGOPALAN-GANGADHARAN/webkit/commit/ba318c89f7ebd39a28436b7ca343589dc29da2a5